LARGE Fabio's Chest (next pre order 4/2018)

 These are available pre order only : limited run of 50 at a time : made in Seattle by bike bag juggernauts, SWIFT INDUSTRIES

 Patches come with the bag, but are not sewn on.
 They iron on with the same iron you use to straighten your hair every morning.
+I think there might actually be a patch for this run. it will be nice.

 Large width with pockets expanded 18"